PITTSBURGH -- Marlon Byrd has been everything the Pittsburgh Pirates could have hoped.

 The veteran outfielder hit a tiebreaking home run in the seventh inning and rookie Gerrit Cole pitched seven superb innings to lead the Pirates to a 2-1 victory over the Chicago Cubs on Saturday night at PNC Park.

-Pittsburgh won for the fifth time in six games and kept pace in the National League Central race.
-The Pirates entered the day one game behind the St. Louis Cardinals, who hosted Seattle on Saturday night.
-The Pirates hold a 2 ½-game lead on the Cincinnati Reds in the NL wild card standings.
+Pittsburgh won for the fifth time in six games and moved into a first-place tie in the National League Central with the St. Louis Cardinals, who lost 4-1 to the Seattle Mariners.
+The Pirates hold a 2 1/2-game lead on the Cincinnati Reds in the NL wild card standings.

-Byrd homered to the first row of seat in right-center field with one out in the seventh inning off James Russell (1-6) to put the Pirates ahead 2-1.
+Byrd homered to the first row of seats in right-center field with one out in the seventh inning off James Russell (1-6) to put the Pirates ahead 2-1.

 It was Byrd's 23rd home run of the season and second in 17 games since the Pirates acquired him on Aug.
 27 from the New York Mets in a trade.
-He also is hitting .323 and has seven doubles.
+Byrd, a 12-year veteran who has never played in a postseason game, is also hitting .323 and has seven doubles.

 The Pirates tied the score 1-1 in the sixth inning when Jose Tabata hit a one-out home run, his fifth homer of the season, off starter Scott Baker.